retext-project/retext/configuration.md

-`rightMargin`                  | integer   | enable drawing of vertical line on defined position (or 0 to disable) `rightMarginWrap`              | boolean   | enable soft wrap at specified margin line (default: false) `saveWindowGeometry`           | boolean   | whether to restore window geometry from previous session (default: false) `spellCheck`                   | boolean   | whether to enable spell checking `spellCheckLocale`             | string    | short name of spell check locale to use (examples: `en_US`, `ru`, `pt_BR`) `styleSheet`                   | file path | CSS file to use in preview area
+`rightMargin`                  | integer   | enable drawing of vertical line on defined position (or 0 to disable) `rightMarginWrap`              | boolean   | enable soft wrap at specified margin line (default: false) `saveWindowGeometry`           | boolean   | whether to restore window geometry from previous session (default: false) `showDirectoryTree`            | boolean   | whether to show a directory tree on the left side of the window (default: false) `spellCheck`                   | boolean   | whether to enable spell checking `spellCheckLocale`             | string    | short name of spell check locale to use (examples: `en_US`, `ru`, `pt_BR`) `styleSheet`                   | file path | CSS file to use in preview area